0sbx1/llm-lookup/README.md

 ## Demo

-See the [Jupyter notebook](llm-lookup.ipynb)for a walkthrough.
+See the [Jupyter notebook](llm-lookup.ipynb) for a walkthrough.
 Alternatively, also a video on YouTube:

 [![YouTube Demo for LLM Lookup](youtube_demo.png)](https://www.youtube.com/watch?v=CCQM-UvqlY0&t=13s)